PremHcl/ts-app-builder/root/README.md

 ##### grunt watch

 Run this to watch files (js and css).
-When a file is saved, the task will automatically build and deploy as shown in the deploy section above.
+When a file is saved, the task will automatically build, run fast tests, and deploy as shown in the deploy section above.

+##### grunt --help

+Get a full listing of available targets.